satori-com/satori-video-sdk-cpp/docs/concepts.md

   return sv::bot_main(argc, argv);
 }
 ```

-## Publish-subscribe
+**Note:** This documentation refers to the SDK as a separate component, although it's actually built into the same
-The SDK uses the [Satori](https://www.satori.com/docs/introduction/new-to-satori) publish-subscribe platform, which
+executable as your own code.

-provides reliable, high throughput I/O. It accepts real-time streaming video and can publish image processing results to
+In this function, you can analyze or transform video frames.
+Using the API, you can
-thousands of subscribers at once.
+publish analysis, metrics, and debug messages to one of the channels that the SDK automatically provides.

 ## Video SDK tools and examples
 Besides the API library, the SDK provides command-line tools for video recording and playback.
 A public GitHub